Myoporum crassifolium

-Myoporum crassifolium is a plant in the figwort family, Scrophulariaceae.
+Myoporum crassifolium is a plant in the family Scrophulariaceae.
 It is a shrub or small tree with thick, fleshy leaves and small groups of white flowers spotted with pink or purple.
 It is endemic to New Caledonia, Vanuatu and the Loyalty Islands and is a rich source of the essential oil, bisabolol.

 Description

 Myoporum crassifolium is a shrub or small tree which grows to a height of 6 m.
 The leaves are arranged alternately and are 28-145 mm long, 11-44 mm wide, glabrous, thick and fleshy.
 They are elliptic to egg-shaped, sometimes with the narrower end towards the base, shiny on both surfaces with the mid-vein more prominent on the lower surface.

 The flowers are arranged in groups of 3 to 6 in the axils of the leaves and have 5 sepals and 5 white, spotted pink petals joined at their base to form a tube.
 The tube is 4-6 mm long and the lobes are spreading and 2.2-3.6 mm long.
 There are 4 stamens which extend slightly beyond the petals.
 The fruit is a pale purple to mauve, roughly spherical drupe, 5-7 mm long.